itggot-josef-andersson/short-and-bad-stories/README.md

 ###### Features
 * Uses Sinatra.
 * Uses SQLite3 to store data.
-* Uses Digest to hash stories.
+* Uses Digest to hash uploads.
 (NOTE: hashes are used in place of uids)
 * Pages are serverd using ERB.